leCandas/M5Stamp-C3/README.md

-## This is an example PlatformIO project for M5Stamp C3
+## An example PlatformIO project for M5Stamp C3 using FreeRTOS tasks

-Internal led will change its color with each press on the button.
+The internal RG led will change its color with each press on the button.
+Two FreeRTOS task used for the functionality.
+One to read the button presses and the other to set correct led status.

 Everything adjusted in platformio.ini
-Just build and upload
+Open the project, build and upload.